LauraHilliger/community_curriculum/teaching_learning/en/crew.md

 <div class="well example">
 	<h3>Actions</h3>
 	<ul>
 		<li><strong>Find your spirit topic</strong>: Passion + Web + You = Learning!
 What are you personally passionate about?
-Is it existentialist philosophy, the cosmos, privacy, baking scones?
-[Remix a Comic](https://webmaker.makes.org/thimble/create-your-own-comic-a-starter-make) to explain the basics of your passion.
-Or, use the [Mighty Jupiter](https://chadsansing.makes.org/thimble/webmaker-planet) template to share basic facts about your area of expertise.
-Share your make(s) with the [community](http://discourse.webmaker.org/category/training/building) and <strong>think about sharing your passion with Club participants</strong>. </li>
+Is it existentialist philosophy, the cosmos, privacy, baking scones? <a href="https://webmaker.makes.org/thimble/create-your-own-comic-a-starter-make">Remix a Comic</a> to explain the basics of your passion.
+Or, use the <a href="https://chadsansing.makes.org/thimble/webmaker-planet">Mighty Jupiter</a> template to share basic facts about your area of expertise.
+Share your make(s) with the <a href="http://discourse.webmaker.org/category/training/building">community</a> and <strong>think about sharing your passion with Club participants</strong>. </li>
 		<li><strong>Choose the Right Audience</strong>: Ok, you're passionate about something, who else can you think of that is passionate about that same topic?
 Make a list of what you have in common with these people.
 Ask yourself:
 				<ul>
 					<li>How old are these people?</li>